kushal-luthra/big-data-architecture/docs/Spark/Garbage Collection in Spark.md

 when you have large number of RDDs in your job, GC becomes a point of worry. <br>
 It is usually not a problem in programs that just read an RDD once and then run many operations on it. <br>
  <br>
+b.
+Kryo serialization - <br>
-b. if object is large, prefer caching in serialized form - as serialized object require less storage. <br>
+if object is large, prefer caching in serialized form - as serialized object require less storage. <br>
 Use Kryo serialization if you want to cache data in serialized form, as it leads to much smaller sizes than Java serialization. <br>
  <br>
 c.
 Measuring the Impact of GC -> <br>